On the Effect of Pretraining Corpora on In-context Learning by a Large-scale Language Model: Experimental Results

 Speaking of zero-shot results, it seems Table \ref{table:result1-zero} shows that in-context zero-shot learning performances relatively more correlate with perplexity than the few-shot cases.
 Nevertheless, \texttt{Modu} still has both relatively high perplexity and relatively high in-context zero-shot learning performances.

-Table \ref{table:ppl-all} shows validation perplexity scores per each subcorpus.
-One row denotes the model and one column denotes the validation set's subcorpus.
+Table \ref{table:ppl-all} shows validation perplexity scores for each subcorpus.
+Each row corresponds to the model and each column corresponds to the validation set's subcorpus.
 Each validation set except All in Table \ref{table:ppl-all} consists of 10,000 instances, and is the part of our main validation sets, consists of 70,000 instances.

 On the other hand, Figure \ref{fig:step_vs_downstream_task} shows that PPL and in-context learning performance correlate well in the perspective of training a single model.
 We can find that the correlation trends between the cases in the training and the cases between the corpus domain are different.